 Biomedical Ethics and Medical Humanities is a richly interdisciplinary concentration.
 For example, a student who wishes to do a film on choices in the neonatal intensive care unit would study filmmaking and editing, communication, family interactions, neonatology, issues of limited resources, ethics of medical advances, informed consent issues, etc.

-Biomedical Ethics and Medical Humanities is a union of the Stanford Center for Biomedical Ethics and the Arts and Humanities Medical Scholars Program.
-In addition, due to the medical school's ideal location on the same campus as the University, medical students in Biomedical Ethics and Medical Humanities benefit from multiple opportunities for interdisciplinary work across the campus.
+Due to the medical school's ideal location on the same campus as the University, medical students in Biomedical Ethics and Medical Humanities benefit from multiple opportunities for interdisciplinary work across the campus.